Dubai Metro: Proposed

 In 2014, the RTA approved the recent proposal of extending the Red Line from Al Rashidiya station to Mirdif City Center which will increase 3.5 kilometers with the new station.
 However, there is also a proposal to extend it further to Al Warqa'a which is currently being studied.

-As of 2024, none of these extensions or proposed lines have been started or discussed and are currently indefinitely suspended until further notice.
+As of 2025, none of these extensions or proposed lines have been started or discussed and are currently indefinitely suspended until further notice.

 On the Green Line, the RTA finalized the extension plan of 20.6 kilometers from Al Jaddaf to Academic City in 2014.
 The extension is due to go through Festival City, Lagoons, Ras Al Khor Industrial Area, International City, Dubai Silicon Oasis, and Dubai Academic City.
 This was later approved as the new Blue Line, which construction started in 2024 and is scheduled to open on 9 September 2029, to coincide with the 20 year anniversary of Dubai Metro.

 In 2018, the engineering firm Aurecon produced a study into a 7.5 km express metro line from Al Qiyadah station on the Green Line till Al Nahda-2 Stn (Sharjah Metro).
 The line would cost AED 3 billion, and could reduce traffic congestion between the two cities by up to 30%.

+In 2026, it was reported that RTA is planning to extend the Route 2020 section of the Red Line till the Al Maktoum International Airport.

+In April 2026, the Gold Line of the metro was announced, with a route length of 42 km.
+It is scheduled to be opened on 9 September 2032.